 Waitakere Ranges Walks

-There are plenty of beautiful walks in the Waitakere Ranges and they are just outside the city.
+There are plenty of beautiful Waitakere Range walks and they are just outside the city.
 The best part is everything on the list here is something free you can do from Auckland.
 I did everything on this list in about two days.

 Mercer Bay Track

 This is a beautiful cliffside trail featuring ocean views for days and little outcrop viewpoints to peep below at the raging ocean.
 I did a short sunrise hike here, and it was beautiful!

 If you’re in a campervan, you can comfortably camp at the parking lot here and hike in the morning.
 (Check the Camper Mate app for more details on camping here)

 Sixteen million years ago, a volcano erupted, and this is what’s left!

 This hike is super easy but steep and due to rock falls, you can’t access the very top, but the views from just below the peak are still worth the trek up.
 You get views of either side of Piha Beach after hiking up this famous peak.